Prescription Drug Patient Assistance Programs - Free or Low Cost Medications

 - You may find that you are eligible for some programs but not others.

-- You should ask your doctor to help you apply to all programs that provide assistance for the medicines you take, especially the ones that cost more.
+- You should ask your doctor or other health professional to help you apply to all programs that provide assistance for the medicines you take, especially the ones that cost more.

-- If PPARx does not have a program for the medicine you need, check with the manufacturer of the drug to see if they have a Patient Assistance Program.
+- If MAT cannot find a program for the medicine you need, check with the manufacturer of the drug to see if they have a Patient Assistance Program.

 - You should request an application and information on eligibility requirements

-- You need to work with your doctor to file the application and receive the medicine.
+- You need to work with your doctor or other health professional to file the application and receive the medicine.

 - There are other companies that offer to connect you to the same programs and charge you money.

-- The service offered directly through the Partnership for Prescription Assistance is offered completely free of charge.
+- The service offered directly through MAT is offered completely free of charge.